AI-Guru/music-generation-research/README.md

 - 1959, [Experimental Music: Composition with an Electronic Computer](https://archive.org/details/experimentalmusi00hill/).
 Lejaren Hiller.

 ## Abstracts Collection.

+### ERNIE-Music: Text-to-Waveform Music Generation with Diffusion Models

+> In recent years, there has been an increased popularity in image and speech generation using diffusion models.
+However, directly generating music waveforms from free-form text prompts is still under-explored.
+In this paper, we propose the first text-to-waveform music generation model that can receive arbitrary texts using diffusion models.
+We incorporate the free-form textual prompt as the condition to guide the waveform generation process of diffusion models.
+To solve the problem of lacking such text-music parallel data, we collect a dataset of text-music pairs from the Internet with weak supervision.
+Besides, we compare the effect of two prompt formats of conditioning texts (music tags and free-form texts) and prove the superior performance of our method in terms of text-music relevance.
+We further demonstrate that our generated music in the waveform domain outperforms previous works by a large margin in terms of diversity, quality, and text-music relevance.

+### MusicLM: Generating Music From Text

+> We introduce MusicLM, a model generating high-fidelity music from text descriptions such as "a calming violin melody backed by a distorted guitar riff".
+MusicLM casts the process of conditional music generation as a hierarchical sequence-to-sequence modeling task, and it generates music at 24 kHz that remains consistent over several minutes.
+Our experiments show that MusicLM outperforms previous systems both in audio quality and adherence to the text description.
+Moreover, we demonstrate that MusicLM can be conditioned on both text and a melody in that it can transform whistled and hummed melodies according to the style described in a text caption.
+To support future research, we publicly release MusicCaps, a dataset composed of 5.5k music-text pairs, with rich text descriptions provided by human experts.

+### AudioLM: a Language Modeling Approach to Audio Generation

+> We introduce AudioLM, a framework for high-quality audio generation with long-term consistency.
+AudioLM maps the input audio to a sequence of discrete tokens and casts audio generation as a language modeling task in this representation space.
+We show how existing audio tokenizers provide different trade-offs between reconstruction quality and long-term structure, and we propose a hybrid tokenization scheme to achieve both objectives.
+Namely, we leverage the discretized activations of a masked language model pre-trained on audio to capture long-term structure and the discrete codes produced by a neural audio codec to achieve high-quality synthesis.
+By training on large corpora of raw audio waveforms, AudioLM learns to generate natural and coherent continuations given short prompts.
+When trained on speech, and without any transcript or annotation, AudioLM generates syntactically and semantically plausible speech continuations while also maintaining speaker identity and prosody for unseen speakers.
+Furthermore, we demonstrate how our approach extends beyond speech by generating coherent piano music continuations, despite being trained without any symbolic representation of music.

 ### Symphony Generation with Permutation Invariant Language Model.